 - There's a joke about a frog asking a girl to kiss him and turn him into a prince.
 The girl grabs the frog instead, because "men come and go, but a talking frog is worth something!"

-- A variant involves a male engineer-type-person finding a frog-ified woman, with a similar reaction: "I don't have time for a girlfriend.
+- A Gender Flip involves a male engineer-type-person finding a frog-ified woman, with a similar reaction: "I don't have time for a girlfriend.
 But a talking frog, now that's cool!"

 Two muffins are sitting in the oven.
 The first one says, "Gee, it sure is hot in here."
 The second one goes, "Eek!
 A talking muffin!"